 It’s a good idea to invest in your fitness.
 Don’t get sucked into the hype of joining a gym that’s giving you a good “deal”.
 They do this to lure you in.
 Do your research and think of the types of workouts you like to do.
 Choose the gym that meets your needs.
 You will be more apt to stick to your routine if it feels like a true investment.

-Rania Abdulla, at The Wardrobe Stylist answered:
+Rania from The Wardrobe Stylist answered:

 Eating clean is the number one thing for me to ensure that I remain lean.
 For me, I am on the same eating program all year.
 It’s a lifestyle, it can just be a temporary diet.
 It’s something that you have to learn to adopt within your lifestyle for it to be successful, otherwise, there is no point.
 Believe me it’s not easy, especially when everyone else around you is eating whatever they want.
 I want to do that to sometimes but I remember the tremendous gains I’ve made and the hard work and how I would feel looking in the mirror after ditching a healthy lifestyle.
 It puts everything back into perspective for me.